Lecturer(s)

 Learning outcomes

-Based on the gained knowledges students will be able to provide functional diagnostics in human being.
-Also they can create a specific fitness program with using the proper exercises realized in suitable range, load and intensity.
+Based on the gained knowledges students will be able to provide movement analysis and functional diagnostics in human being.
+Additionally, they can create a specific fitness program with using the proper exercises realized in suitable range, load and intensity.
+Furthermore, students are able to analyse the literature on the subject.

 Prerequisites